djjrip/gg-loop-platform/AWS_MEETING_GUIDE.md

 - White-label solution for publishers
 - Multi-game = multi-revenue stream

-### **"Enterprise-Grade Infrastructure"**
+### **"Targeted Production Reliability"**
-- Designed for millions of users
+- Designed for safe, manageable production (pilot stage — not yet enterprise scale)
-- Auto-scaling from 2K to 50K concurrent users
+- Auto-scaling is in our architecture plan (scale targets are aspirational)
-- 99.99% uptime SLA
+- Target SLA for production deployments: 99.99% (aspirational)
-- Sub-100ms response times
+- Target response times: sub-100ms (prototype benchmarks exist)
-- All monitoring and observability ready
+- Focus: observability, safe deployments, and operational runbooks for the pilot

-### **"Clear Path to Profitability"**
+### **"Clear Path to Profitability" (Aspirational / Model)
-- Profitable by month 3
-- $555K year 1, $6.3M year 2
-- Low burn rate ($170K/month operating)
-- Series A ready with $15M-$30M valuation
+- We expect to validate subscription and rewards economics after hitting engagement goals; current revenue is zero.
+- Revenue projections in other docs are aspirational modeling, not present results.
+- We’re focused on reducing churn and validating conversion to paid tiers before treating financial model as fact.

 ### **"AWS Partnership Opportunity"**
 - $50K/month AWS spend potential